PhilChodrow/PIC16A/syllabus.md

 ## General Academic Concerns

 If you have concerns about your grades, general understanding, or ability to keep up in the course, you should initiate a conversation with me.
 We will set up a separate meeting to make sure you have the resources you need to succeed in PIC16A.

+## Screen Reader Accessibility

+It is my sincere goal to ensure that this course is accessible to users of screen readers.
+It has come to my attention that, the posted lecture notes, it may at times be difficult for screen reader users to distinguish between code input  and code output.
+I have done the following:

+1. Code blocks are preceded by an indicator of the form `In [2]`, standing for "Input Number 2."
+2. When a code block returns a value, the output is preceded by an indicator of the form `Out[2]`, standing for "Output Number 2."
+3. When a code block does not return a value, such as when a `print` statement is used, the output is not preceded by an output indicator.
+Instead, I have added a comment `# ---` between the input code and the printed output.

+Thus, input and output blocks are separated by either an `Out[2]` indicator or a comment `# ---`.

+If you have additional suggestions for how the course can be better made accessible to users of screen readers or other assistive technologies, I will receive them gratefully.

 <div class="fancy-h1"> Listening </div>